HomeToyota

 In our experience, the Corolla Hybrid is an agreeable car to drive with easy manners.
 However, we’re not surprised about where this car’s priorities lie.
 The trade-off for its excellent fuel economy ratings is less power and torque than the non-hybrid version of the Corolla.

-We also noticed that the brakes can be a bit grabby, which isn’t uncommon among hybrids.
+We also noticed the brakes can be a bit grabby, which isn’t uncommon among hybrids.
 If you’re already experienced with hybrids, you may not even notice.
 However, if you drive a Corolla Hybrid as your first hybrid, the brake feel may take some getting used to.

 Fuel Economy

-Practical Cabin
+Practical Interior

 We’ve found the interior quality of the Corolla Hybrid to be pretty good for a compact car at this price point.
 The standard cloth seats are comfortable, and the XLE trim gets SofTex faux leather seating.
 As for the infotainment system with an 8-inch touchscreen (or 10.5-inch in the XLE), we love that it has standard wireless Android Auto and Apple CarPlay and a traditional volume knob.

 The Toyota Corolla Hybrid has a subtle and stylish design that can vary a bit depending on the trim.
 For example, the SE model has a sportier appearance.
+We wish you could get the Corolla Hybrid with the hatchback body that’s available with the non-hybrid, but if you want a hybrid hatch from Toyota, you’ll have to get a Prius.

 Our Favorite Features and Tech